monetate/monte-carlo-simulator/README.md

 * Validate the accuracy of these statistical models
 * Create a feedback loop to further improve the models

+We chose Monte Carlo to accomplish this, but quickly found that running simulations in our language of choice, Python, on A/B Tests with several million visitors wasn't going to cut it.

 ## Monte Carlo Testing Intro

 *Jump right to [Building](#building) and [CLI Usage](#cli-usage) if you're already familiar with Monte Carlo Testing.*